Report on Government Services 2021

-This chapter focuses on government funded care and support services for older people and their carers, which are provided at home, in the community and in residential care facilities.
+This section focuses on government funded care and support services for older people and their carers, which are provided at home, in the community and in residential care facilities.

 - Key Facts